 LinkedIn is a great way for you to network and stay connected to a large group of people.
-That is true; however, there is one big mistake that you could be making which can seriously impact your ability to be a much more effective networker.
+That is true; however, there is one big mistake that you could be making which can seriously impact your ability to be a much more effective networker: being complacent.

 Are you one of those people who are in the habit of “collecting” contacts on LinkedIn?
 Maybe you go to various networking events like mixers, trade shows, job fairs and then extend an invitation to connect on LinkedIn.
 If so, that is great!
 As the largest professional network in the world, LinkedIn is a fantastic resource you can use to build and maintain your network.
-However, you could be making a huge mistake.
-And if you are making this mistake, you are missing valuable opportunities to boost your networking success on LinkedIn.
+However, you could be making a huge mistake if you are being too complacent and not interacting and engaging with your network.
+And by making this mistake, you are missing valuable opportunities to boost your networking success on LinkedIn.

 Connecting with people on LinkedIn is a great first step, but it shouldn’t stop there.
 You need to take it a step further and interact with your contacts in a meaningful way and on a regular basis.